jmnarloch/ribbon-discovery-filter-spring-cloud-starter/README.md

 Example:

-Let's consider situation when you have deployed multiple versions of the same application (by branching your codebase) overtime and you deploy and run them in you system simultaneously.
+Let's consider situation when you have deployed multiple versions of the same application (by branching your codebase) overtime and you deploy and run them in your system simultaneously.
 You need to route your versioned requests towards correct services.
 A simple approach would be to prefix the name of your service like for instance `recommendations-v1.0` or `recommendations-v1.1` etc. This is going to work, but does not provide a very flexible solution.
 A more general approach would be to facilitate the metadata associated with your discovery service and add logic for filtering the services.